EnriqueRDL/Project-Proper/goals.md

 Here's the list of my goals.

 - Browsers
-	- ~~Find the best browser~~ (Firefox is the winner, for now)
-	- Configure the settings for the best browser
+	- Rank browsers (safety, usability,
-	- Find the best plugins for the best browser
+	- Find necessary plugins for the browers

+- Suckless
+	- DWM
+	- st
+	- surf

 - RSS
 	- Find the best RSS Feed Reader (for each OS)